 wolterke / Depositphotos.com

-In the past, programmes like the Workforce Foundation have collaborated with Microsoft to remove employment barriers.
+In the past, programs like the Workforce Foundation have collaborated with Microsoft to remove employment barriers.

 4. Coca-Cola